resource-watch/slate/source/includes/api/_widget.md

 ## What is a Widget?

-It is a graphic representation of a Dataset's data.
-Most of them are defined with [Vega grammar](#what-is-vega) but also we can find other custom definitions.
-Here there is [RW widgets definitions](https://github.com/resource-watch/notebooks/blob/develop/ResourceWatch/Api_definition/widget_definition.ipynb).
+A widget is a graphic representation of a Dataset's data.
+Most of them are defined with [Vega grammar](#what-is-vega) but we can also find other custom definitions.
+Here are the [RW widgets definitions](https://github.com/resource-watch/notebooks/blob/develop/ResourceWatch/Api_definition/widget_definition.ipynb).

-Widgets contains the following fields:
+Widgets contain the following fields:

 Field        |                         Description                          |    Type
 ------------ | :----------------------------------------------------------: | ------: